Ahmed7991/grades-portal/README.md

-🎓 Secure Student Grade Portal & Distribution BotThis project is a complete system for securely distributing student grades.
-It consists of two parts:The Website: A dashboard where students view their results, statistics, and final exam calculations.The Telegram Bot: A secure tool that distributes unique Access Keys to students (one-time use) and provides admin management tools.📂 Project Structureapp.py: The code for the Website (Streamlit).bot.py: The code for the Telegram Bot (Runs on your laptop).grades.csv: The database containing names, grades, and the secret Keys.requirements.txt: List of libraries needed for the website.🚀 Part 1: The Website (Streamlit)This is the interface students see.
-It is hosted on the cloud.FeaturesVisual Gauge: Speedometer showing the total score.Class Stats: Shows the student's rank and the class average anonymously.Final Exam Calculator: Calculates required scores to pass or excel.Secure Login: Uses a 5-digit PIN (Key).Installation & DeploymentUpload app.py, grades.csv, and requirements.txt to this GitHub repository.Go to Streamlit Cloud.Connect your GitHub account and select this repository.Click Deploy.Important: If you update the grades in grades.csv, you must upload the new file to GitHub for the changes to appear on the website.🤖 Part 2: The Admin Bot (Telegram)This tool hands out the keys to students so you don't have to message them individually.
-It runs locally on your computer.FeaturesOne-Shot Security: Students can only claim one key per Telegram account.Smart Recovery: If a student loses their key, the bot resends it (instead of blocking them).Smart Typos: Detects spelling mistakes (e.g., "Ahmd" -> "Did you mean Ahmed?").Admin Tools: View logs, stats, and export data to Excel.Setup (On your Computer)Install Python.Install the required libraries:pip install python-telegram-bot pandas openpyxl
+🎓 Secure Student Grade Portal & Distribution Bot
+This project is a complete system for securely distributing student grades.
+It consists of two parts:
+The Website: A dashboard where students view their results, statistics, and final exam calculations.
+The Telegram Bot: A secure tool that distributes unique Access Keys to students (one-time use) and provides admin management tools.
+📂 Project Structure
+app.py: The code for the Website (Streamlit). bot.py: The code for the Telegram Bot (Runs on your laptop). grades.csv: The database containing names, grades, and the secret Keys. requirements.txt: List of libraries needed for the website.
+🚀 Part 1: The Website (Streamlit)
+This is the interface students see.
+It is hosted on the cloud.
+Features
+Visual Gauge: Speedometer showing the total score.
+Class Stats: Shows the student's rank and the class average anonymously.
+Final Exam Calculator: Calculates required scores to pass or excel.
+Secure Login: Uses a 5-digit PIN (Key).
+Installation & Deployment
+Upload app.py, grades.csv, and requirements.txt to this GitHub repository.
+Go to Streamlit Cloud.
+Connect your GitHub account and select this repository.
+Click Deploy.
+Important: If you update the grades in grades.csv, you must upload the new file to GitHub for the changes to appear on the website.
+🤖 Part 2: The Admin Bot (Telegram)
+This tool hands out the keys to students so you don't have to message them individually.
+It runs locally on your computer.
+Features
+One-Shot Security: Students can only claim one key per Telegram account.
+Smart Recovery: If a student loses their key, the bot resends it (instead of blocking them).
+Smart Typos: Detects spelling mistakes (e.g., "Ahmd" -> "Did you mean Ahmed?").
+Admin Tools: View logs, stats, and export data to Excel.
+Setup (On your Computer)
+Install Python.
+Install the required libraries: pip install python-telegram-bot pandas openpyxl

-Place bot.py and grades.csv in the same folder.Run the bot:python bot.py
+Place bot.py and grades.csv in the same folder.
+Run the bot:
+python bot.py

+🛠️ Admin Commands (For You Only)
+/stats - View how many students have collected their keys.
+/log - Receive the raw text log file of all transactions.
+/export - (New) Download an Excel file of all registered students (Names + Telegram Usernames).
+/reset [Full Name] - Delete a student's claim so they can try again (useful if they made a mistake).
+⚠️ Crucial Security Note
-🛠️ Admin Commands (For You Only)/stats - View how many students have collected their keys./log - Receive the raw text log file of all transactions./export - (New) Download an Excel file of all registered students (Names + Telegram Usernames)./reset [Full Name] - Delete a student's claim so they can try again (useful if they made a mistake).⚠️ Crucial Security NoteSynchronization: Ensure the grades.csv file on your Laptop (for the Bot) is the exact same version as the one on GitHub (for the Website).
-If the keys don't match, students won't be able to log in.Bot Token: Never upload bot.py containing your secret Token to a public GitHub repository.
-Keep it private on your laptop.📝 CreditsBuilt with Streamlit and Python-Telegram-Bot.
+Synchronization: Ensure the grades.csv file on your Laptop (for the Bot) is the exact same version as the one on GitHub (for the Website).
+If the keys don't match, students won't be able to log in.
+Bot Token: Never upload bot.py containing your secret Token to a public GitHub repository.
+Keep it private on your laptop.
+📝 Credits
+Built with Streamlit and Python-Telegram-Bot.